ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     than periodic.

-* ``warpx.maxlevel_extEMfield_init`` (default is maximum number of levels in the simulation) With this parameter, the externally applied electric and magnetic fields with paramters ``warpx.E_ext_grid_init_style="constant"``, ``warpx.B_ext_grid_init_style="constant"``, ``warpx.E_ext_grid_init_style="parse_E_ext_grid_function"`` and
+* ``warpx.maxlevel_extEMfield_init`` (default is maximum number of levels in the simulation) With this parameter, the externally applied electric and magnetic fields with parameters ``warpx.E_ext_grid_init_style="constant"``, ``warpx.B_ext_grid_init_style="constant"``, ``warpx.E_ext_grid_init_style="parse_E_ext_grid_function"`` and